MatAMel/Writeups/KCSC_2023_Januar/Shellcode 1 & 2 (pwn).md

-By scrolling down to Linux x86-64 on the shell-storm website I found this: https://shell-storm.org/shellcode/files/shellcode-905.html
+By scrolling down to Linux x86-64 on the shell-storm website I found this: https://shell-storm.org/shellcode/files/shellcode-905.html This shellcode executes `/bin/sh` giving me a shell on the remote system.

 This shellcode was only 29 bytes and well within the 64 bytes buffer.